researcherben/composer-avenues/README.md

    * manually resolve each dependency and manually download each repo
    * use a Python recursive function to crawl the packagist API

+Whatever route you take to getting SMW, there's a separate [repo for SMW in MW](https://github.com/researcherben/mediawiki-in-docker)

 ## IFR route

 The normal installation process